 Sailor Moon’s eyes refocused.
 She had to gain control of her fear, and now.
 What kind of super heroine would she be if she were shaking like a leaf?

 “The whispers, you didn’t hear them?”

 Everyone shook their heads while Mercury continued sifting through data.
 Jupiter impatiently clenched her fists.
 When Sailor Moon acted like this it freaked everyone out.
-She just wanted to kick the shit out of whatever the hell lurked around.
-She tapped her foot impatiently over an uneven patch of ground.
+She just wanted to kick the shit out of whatever the hell was lurking around.
+She tapped her foot impatiently over a broken patch of asphalt.
 Mercury suddenly ceased typing and jerked her head towards Jupiter in a panic.
-The Senshi, having fought together for so long knew each other like the back of their hands, on and off the battle field.
-They’d learned how to read each other’s tone of voice and body language without the need for further explanation.
+The Senshi, having fought together for so long knew each other like the backs of their hands.
+They’d learned how to interpret each other’s tone of voice and body language without the need for further explanation.
 That one look from Mercury was all the information Jupiter required, for she took off in a sprint without any verbal warning.
 At that exact moment the cracked ground she had just been standing on erupted high, a jet-black plume of thick, fluid mist shooting out.
 The Senshi got knocked off their feet as Jupiter went flying but managed a shaky landing.
-Everyone instantly jumped back up assuming offensive stances as the thick mist spread like wild fire, engulfing the entire area.
+Everyone instantly jumped back up to assume offensive stances as the thick mist spread like wild fire, engulfing the entire area.
 They might as well have been blind for it was so dark the Senshi couldn’t see their white gloved hands in front of their faces.

 Super Sailor Mars looked around frantically and called out to her fellow Senshi, “Is everyone okay?”

 She heard affirmations all around her when Sailor Moon took the reigns.
 She summoned her Eternal Tiare and assumed leadership.

 “Alright, we all know where the site is so let’s circle it.
 Mercury?”